apache/incubator-kie-tools/s2i/README.md

 Builder image that is responsible for building the project with Apache Maven and generate native image using GraalVM/SubstrateVM

+Image location: quay.io/kiegroup/kaas-quarkus-centos-s2i:latest

-For more details have a look at [README.md](kaas-quarkus-centos-s2i/README.md)
+For more details have a look at [README.md](modules/kaas-quarkus-centos-s2i/README.md)

 ### kaas-quarkus-centos

 Runtime image that is responsible for just running the binaries taken from the builder image.
 That approach is giving small and compact image that does not not carry on any of the build tools or artefacts (like local maven repository).

+Image location: quay.io/kiegroup/kaas-quarkus-centos:latest

 For more details have a look at [README.md](kaas-quarkus-centos/README.md)